graphcore/poprithms/poprithms/notes/memory/alias/README.txt

 The most significant difference is the building block used to store a set of Tensor elements.
 In Poplar, it is a contiguous interval.
-In poprithms::memory::alias, it is a Sett, which is generalization of an interval which allows for striding, and nested striding.
+In poprithms::memory::alias, it is a Sett, which is a generalization of an interval which allows for striding, and nested striding.
 Setts have all the usual set operations such as intersection.